Skylight Issue 11 has gone to press and will be launched on 24 January at 6.30pm in Galway City Library!

-We are delighted to announce that Skylight 47 has been successful in its application for funding under the Galway City of Culture Big Ideas/Small Towns project.
+We are delighted to announce that Skylight 47 has been successful in its application for funding under the Galway 2020 European Capital of Culture Small Towns Big Ideas project.

 Let the Stories be Told aims to facilitate people who, ordinarily, would not get the opportunity to share their individual story.
 We want people to find their voice through creative writing and specifically in the forms of poetry, memoir, or short fiction.